Guneev9/blog-1/content/project/twitter-engine.md

 The application can be seen at https://github.com/krohitm/Twitter-Simulator.

+In this project, we implemented a Twitter Clone and a client tester/simulator.

+As part I of this project, we built an engine that (in part II) will be paired up with WebSockets to provide full functionality.
+Specific things done in this project are:

+* Implemented a Twitter like engine with the following functionality:

+1. Register account.
+2. Send tweet.
+Tweets can have hashtags and mentions.
+3. Subscribe to user's tweets.
+4. Re-tweets (so that your subscribers get an interesting tweet you got by other means).
+5. Allow querying tweets subscribed to, tweets with specific hashtags, tweets in which the user is mentioned (my mentions).
+6. If the user is connected, deliver the above types of tweets live (without querying)

+* Implemented a tester/simulator to test the above:

+8. Simulated more than 5000 users on a 64-bit i5 Macbook Pro with 8GB RAM.
+9. Simulated periods of live connection and disconnection for users
+10. Simulated a Zipf distribution on the number of subscribers.
+For accounts with a lot of subscribers, increased the number of tweets.
+Made some of these messages re-tweets.

 **Client-Server**

 A client upon connection is able to write tweets as well as search tweets with hashtags and mentions.
 Tweets contain randomly generated hashtags.
 Every tweet contains a random mention of another user, chosen by the simulator.
 A client can also log itself off and upon login receive its tweets.
 Also, clients are able to retweet.

+The client part (send/receive tweets) and the engine (distribute tweets) are separate processes.
+We used multiple independent client processes that simulate thousands of clients and a single engine process.

 **Simulator**